 To authorize a service provider to report on your behalf, you will need to have a written authorization with that service provider in place.
 Requirements for written authorizations are set out in the ministry’s revised Registration Guidance Manual for Generators of Liquid Industrial and Hazardous Waste now finalized to reflect regulatory changes to Regulation 347: General – Waste Management.

 As of January 1, 2023, your hazardous waste cannot be shipped, stored, processed, or disposed unless your account, facilities and waste streams are set up in the new HWP Registry beforehand by you or your authorized generator delegate (AGD).

 A generator must have an account in the new registry to complete their Generator Registration Report, be listed on a manifest, create, edit or sign manifests, or report on-site waste activities, among other activities.

-Once the company’s account has been created and enrolled in the HWP program, companies will be able to retrieve existing generator account data from HWIN (as associated facility and waste information) and have it copied over to the HWP Registry.
+Once the company’s account has been created and registered as a generator in the HWP Registry, companies will be able to retrieve existing generator account data from HWIN (as associated facility and waste information) and have it copied over to the HWP Registry.

 The new Subject Waste Program Regulation under the Resource Recovery and Circular Economy Act, 2016, maintains existing fee exemptions in the HWP Registry for certain hazardous waste management activities, including: